wfurphy/bynder-js-sdk/README.md

   redirectUri: "<url where user will be redirected after authenticating>" });
 ```
+> _If you are using the `client_credentials` grant type, **skip to step 3**, you do not need to complete step 2._

-2. Create an authorization URL, login and get one-time authorization code
+2. For `authorization_code` grant type, create an authorization URL, login and get one-time authorization code.

 ```js
 const authorizationURL = bynder.makeAuthorizationURL();
 ```

-3. Exchange code for an access token
+3. Exchange code for an access token.
+For `client_credentials` grant type simply omit the `code` argument.

 ```js
 bynder.getToken(code);